slamduncaan747/Melody-Diffuser/README.md

-# Melody-Diffuser
+# Melody Diffuser

-Melody-Diffuser is a discrete diffusion transformer designed to generate monophonic symbolic music.
+Melody Diffuser is a discrete diffusion transformer designed to generate monophonic symbolic music.
 It is trained on a dataset of over 10,000,000 4-measure excerpts, quantized to the 16th note.

 It also features a novel conditioning mechanism that utilizes hand gesture tracking.